Perry Mason (TV film series): Awards

+In popular culture

+The British sitcom May to December (1989–1994) shows a photograph of Perry Mason (Raymond Burr) in the office of Scottish solicitor Alec Callender.
+The "signed" photograph reads:- "Cheers Alec, let's crack open a case sometime.
+Perry".

 Home media

 All 30 Perry Mason television films are available on Region 1 DVD.
 They were released in five six-film sets that were initially available exclusively through Amazon.com.
 On June 7, 2016, the first four movie collections were given general retail release.